rjeschke/weel/weel.md

     All other types are treated as OBJECT and casted to the desired type.

-    If you need access to the runtime in a 'nice' method, just specify a parameter of type `Runtime`.
+    If you need access to the runtime in a 'nice' method, just specify a parameter of type `WeelRuntime`.
 This parameter will receive the current runtime instance and won't appear as an argument in the Weel function:

         // funcFind(name, args)
         @WeelMethod
-        public final static WeelFunction funcFind(Runtime rt, String name, int args) {
+        public final static WeelFunction funcFind(WeelRuntime rt, String name, int args) {
             return rt.getMother().findFunction(name, args);
         }